The Southland Theatres 1 & 2 was the first cinematic venue to operate at the SOUTHLAND mall. The twin venue showed first features in October 1970.

 A subsequent addition to SOUTH HILLS VILLAGE brought a (28,000 square foot) Barnes & Noble, which was built as a freestanding store in the northeast parking area.
 It opened in April 2005.
 With this addition, the mall encompassed 1,137,000 leasable square feet, with 130 stores and services.

-In November 2009, it was announced that the vacant Gimbels / Kaufmann's / Boscov's was to be renovated and retenanted.
+In November 2009, it was announced that the vacant Gimbels-Kaufmann's-Boscov's was to be renovated and retenanted.
 According to plans, a (145,000 square foot) Target would be created in an expanded lower level.
-An (88,400 square foot) Dick's Sporting Goods would occupy the building's 2 upper levels.
-This new Dick's would replace a (31,500 square foot) store in the mall's freestanding Convenience Center.
+An (88,400 square foot) Dick's Sporting Goods would occupy the existing building's 2 upper levels.
+This new Dick's would replace a (31,500 square foot) store in the mall's annex.

 The Simon Property Group purchased the vacant Boscov's structure in September 2010.
 Reconstruction work was delayed but finally got underway in May 2012.
-The grand opening of the vertically-stacked stores took place March 10, 2013.
-The mall now housed approximately 1,196,000 leasable square feet.
+The grand opening of the vertically-stacked stores took place on March 10, 2013.
+The mall now housed around 1,196,000 leasable square feet.

 In April 2014, an interior-exterior face lift got underway.
 The Food Court was remodeled, with its seating area expanded.
-New mall entrances and escalators were installed and several tenants either renovated their spaces or moved to new locations within the complex.
+New mall entrances and escalators were installed and several tenants either renovated their spaces or moved to new locations in the mall.
 The project was completed in November 2014.

 Sears, which anchored SHV for over 53 years, went dark on September 2, 2018.
-The abandoned building was demolished and replaced by a Davenport, Iowa-based Von Maur department store.
-This mercantile welcomed first customers in the fall of 2024.
+The abandoned building was gutted and replaced by a 2-level (124,000 square foot), Davenport-based Von Maur department store.
+This mercantile welcomed first customers on November 9, 2024.

 Sources: